apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 the getProperty function. onTrigger is executed and passed the processor context and session.
 You may keep state within your processor.

 Much like C++ processors, callbacks may be defined for reading/writing streams of data through the session.
 Those callback classes will have a process function that accepts the input stream.
-You may use codecs getReader to read that data as in the example, below, from
+You may use `codecs.getreader` to read that data as in the example below, from
 VaderSentiment

 ```python